-State Mandate Notes The State Mandates Act says that if a law puts added responsibilities on units of local government, school districts, or community college districts, causing their revenues or expenditures to change (or if it would change the distribution of state funds to them), the state must reimburse them-except that some categories of proposed changes do not require reimbursement.
+State Mandate Notes The State Mandates Act says that if a law puts added responsibilities on units of local government, school districts, or community college districts, causing their revenues or spending to change (or if it would change the distribution of state funds to them), the state must reimburse them-except that some categories of proposed changes do not require reimbursement.
 Any bill proposing a kind of change for which the Act requires reimbursement must have a fiscal note stating the amounts of fiscal changes it would cause.
 For a bill that would affect units of local government, the state mandates note is prepared by the Department of Commerce and Economic Opportunity.
 If the bill would affect school districts, the note is prepared by the State Superintendent of Education.
 The note for a bill that would affect community college districts is prepared by the Illinois Community College Board.
-(A 2010 act amended the School Code to say that, subject to some exceptions, public and private schools need not comply with any future state mandates for which the state does not provide funding.)
+The state of the st

-The most common way of dealing with the State Mandates Act has been to include, in a bill that proposes a new program, an exemption of that new program from the Act.
-But even if a bill calls for such an exemption, a note must still be filed with it.
+The most common way of dealing with the State Mandates Act has been to include, in a bill proposing a new program, an exemption of that new program from the Act.
+But even if a bill would create such an exemption, a State Mandates Act note must be filed with it.
+A 2010 act added a section to the School Code saying that, subject to some exceptions, public and private schools need not comply with any future state mandates for which the state does not provide funding.